 7. Go off season or choose countries off the beaten track: Avoid being one of the sweaty hoard of tourists that arrives at a tourist destination during peak season when countless others descend as well.
 Shimla’s water crisis two years ago is a scary reminder of tourism’s negative impact on a destination.
 “The most practical tip to fix this imbalance is to prioritise countries or regions where locals are still genuinely curious to meet travellers, and can still reap the positive benefits of tourism,” says Nath.

-8. Opt for eco-friendly, local-run accommodations: Nath, who has stayed in tiny boutique gems such as The Secret Garden in Goa and Sarmoli in Uttarakhand says, “Staying at such accommodations has enabled me to experience the local culture beyond the tourist track, immerse myself in nature, interact with locals doing meaningful work in the area and gain an understanding of the unique circumstances of the people I’m visiting.”
+8. Opt for eco-friendly, local-run accommodations: Nath, who has stayed in tiny boutique gems such as The Secret Garden in Goa and Sarmoli in Uttarakhand says, “Staying at eco-friendly homes has enabled me to experience the local culture beyond the tourist track, immerse myself in nature, interact with locals doing meaningful work in the area and gain an understanding of the unique circumstances of the people I’m visiting.”

 9. Walk, cycle or take public transport: While you can be awfully tempted to jump in the next Uber when you’re on vacation, Nath recommends you slow down and smell the roses, enjoy scenic locales and reduce your carbon footprint.
 This is the most immersive way to discover a new city.